csc2430-master/Lab2-Starter/README.md

   *	Get the numerical score
   *	Get the rest of the line
   *	Break this line into “words”.
-For each “word” you see call *AddWordToDatabase* to record the “word” and associated score in the database.
-Hint: the *find* and *substr* methods of the string class are useful.
+For each “word” you see, call *AddWordToDatabase* to record the “word” and associated score in the database.
+  HINT: there are multiple correct ways to write this logic, but you may want to consider using an *istringstream* object.

 Before going further, spend enough time to check carefully that you are calling *AddWordToDatabase* with the correct words.